Elsie19/srcinfo_bash/README.md

 `SRCINFO_BASH` is a one file sourced library for bash that parses [SRCINFO](https://wiki.archlinux.org/title/.SRCINFO) files into native bash dictionaries.

 #### Usage
 Include/source the entire `src/srcinfo.sh` file in your script, and run the function `srcinfo.parse`.
 It can take the optional flag `-p` to enable pacstall compatibility.
-The function has 1 required argument, that being the path to the SRCINFO file, and an optional second argument that takes a variable prefix, useful for avoiding variable name clashes.
+The function has 2 required arguments, that being the path to the SRCINFO file, and a variable prefix, useful for avoiding variable name clashes.
 The function can return a variety of return codes, so you should know about what each one does:

 | Error Code | Description                            |
 |------------|----------------------------------------|